robert-godlewski/python_algo/README.md

 * Hash Tables (Hashsets and Hashmaps) - Data Structure
 * Linked Lists - Data Structure
 * Queues and Stacks - Data Structure
+* Heaps - Data Structure (only leetcode base for this so far)
 * Binary Math

 # Need to do: